 Inside the Step Pyramid of Djoser

 The inside of the Step Pyramid can be accessed by two different entrances on the north and south sides.
-Notably, the two sides do not connect, so to get the full experience, be sure to enter both.
+The two sides do not connect, so to get the full experience, be sure to enter both.

 The Southern Entrance